'(CentOS 7 Networking Tools)

 I’ll assume you don’t care about OSs that deviate much from RH-derived.
 I’m also leaving out anything to do with IPv6.

-Wireless networking is not something you do much on servers, so it (iw
+Wireless networking is not something you do much on servers, so it (iw) is

 mostly omitted, too.